JeffersonLab/halld_recon/src/plugins/monitoring/CDC_dedx/README.md

 The histograms from the plugin CDC\_dedx are used to fine-tune the gain.
 One evio file is sufficient.
+The scripts referred to here are in the subdirectory scripts.

 fit\_dedx.C fits gaussians to the dE/dx bands at 0.5 and 1.5 GeV/c
 gaincalibs.py runs fit\_dedx.C over all root files in the subdirectory hists.